Skip to content

 6. Badge Binding.
 Confirm issuer_badge_jti matches the presented Badge's jti.
 If subject_badge_jti is non-null, confirm it matches the subject's presented Badge.

 7. Chain Integrity.
-If parent_authority_hash is non-null, retrieve the parent Envelope and verify:
+If parent_authority_hash is non-null, retrieve the parent Envelope from the chain presented per §15.1 and verify:

 8. parent_authority_hash matches SHA-256(parent JWS).